Web Conferencing (Blackboard Collaborate)

 Conference Difficulty Despite Properly Working Equipment

 There are many external factors that can affect a web conference -- from congestion on general Internet routes (outside the U of S network) to trouble with a remote participant’s equipment or firewall.
-If you are experiencing any difficulty with your web conference, contact the ICT Help Desk.
+If you are experiencing any difficulty with your web conference, contact the ICT Service Desk.

 Blackboard Collaborate Service Status